Josefinekihlstrom/LauraDay/README.md

 ### Profile page
 The profile page contains the following:
+- A profile icon.
-- A heading text of 'My Profile'.
+- A heading text that includes the name of the user.
 - Delivery information section including a form the user can fill in with their delivery information.
 - Update button that updates the form.
 - Order history section that shows all orders made by the logged-in user including: